 Before moving on, here’s a challenge.
-Try to find an HVAC contractor who’s paying $300 or less for SEO service who’s happy with their results.
+Try to find an HVAC contractor paying $300 or less for SEO service who’s happy with their results.
 How many can you find that have stayed with their cheap SEO companies for more than a year?
-While there are a handful of low dollar solutions that provide additional functionality for already successful websites, few offer the expertise necessary to get a new online marketing program off the ground.
+While a handful of low-dollar solutions provide additional functionality for already successful HVAC websites, few offer the expertise necessary to get a new online marketing program off the ground.

 Trick #2: The 12 Month Contract

-Ask our company founder Nolen what he thinks about 12 month marketing contracts, and you’ll quickly see how strongly he advises against them!
-That’s because long-term service contracts that lock in a business without a guarantee of results typically lack accountability.
-With no accountability, disaster isn’t far behind.
+Ask our company founder Nolen what he thinks about 12-month marketing contracts, and you’ll quickly see how strongly he advises against them!
+That’s because long-term service contracts that lock in a business without a guarantee of results lack accountability.
+With no responsibility, disaster isn’t far behind.

-- “Sorry, but SEO does take 6 months or longer to produce results.”
+- “Sorry, but SEO does take six months or longer to produce results.”

 - “I’ll try to connect you with the website development team, but they may be too busy to answer right now.”

-- “We’ll earn you page one rank for 5 keywords you choose!”
+- “We’ll earn you page one rank for five keywords you choose!”

 - “That’s going to include a website change fee.
 Is that okay?”

-- “This design change may seem small, but it’s actually very hard.”
+- “This design change may seem small, but it’s very hard.”

 - “We don’t use clicks for our measurements.
 We use impressions.“

-Long term contracts allow SEO companies to slow their efforts and conserve budget spend.
-When leads start to diminish and clients complain, they can simply claim that SEO takes time, or create a brief surge of growth with PPC campaigns.
-Most of these companies also try to discourage client requests and changes by claiming updates are too hard or expensive to achieve.
-As long as business continues to trickle in, most HVAC contractors continue to pay for lackluster results.
+Long-term contracts allow SEO companies to slow their efforts and conserve budget spend.
+When leads start to diminish and clients complain, they can claim that SEO takes time or create a brief surge of growth with PPC campaigns.
+These companies also try to discourage client requests and changes by claiming updates are too hard or expensive to achieve.
+As long as customers continue to trickle in, most HVAC contractors continue to pay for lackluster results.

 Trick #3: The Bundle Shuffle

-This is particular tricks is one of the worst offenders in digital marketing, because it preys on the fears of HVAC contractors.
+The bundle trick is one of the worst offenders in digital marketing because it preys on the fears of HVAC contractors.
 SEO companies often approach businesses with a PPC/SEO bundle offer.
-This seems like a more convenient solution to most professionals, so they buy into the package deal.
-The bundle often comes with third party reporting to provide an air of accountability.
-But this arrangement rarely involves anything of the sort, especially when a long-term contract is included!
+Bundles seem like a more convenient solution to most professionals, so they buy into the package deal.
+The bundle often comes with third-party reporting to provide an air of accountability.
+But this arrangement rarely involves anything of the sort, especially with mandatory long-term contracts.

 Here’s what typically happens.

 First, results start to trickle in from the PPC campaigns.
-Paid search typically offers fast results, so the leads are fairly simple to acquire.
+Paid search typically offers fast results, so the leads are relatively simple to acquire.
 However, SEO companies tend to mark up the cost per click (CPC) of keywords.
-That markup isn’t clearly indicated in the reports, but a little research in Google Ads can reveal the actual CPC.
+That markup gets hidden in the reports, but some research in Google Ads can reveal the actual CPC.

 Over time, it usually becomes clear that the marketing agency isn’t showing results in organic search.
 While some quasi-SEO companies provide a measure of website development (mostly simple templates) and citation work with their bundle, many intentionally work as little as possible towards organic search.
-There’s a very good reason for that.
+There’s an excellent reason for that.

 Most PPC firms don’t want your website to succeed organically.

-If a HVAC company website takes off and starts earning cheaper (but high quality) leads, that company will naturally start to lower their ad spend.
-Those advertisements are how many digital marketers earn their money.
-PPC campaigns also represent a fairly low time investment.
+If an HVAC company website takes off and starts earning cheaper (but high quality) leads, that company will naturally lower its ad spend.
+Those advertisements are how many digital marketers make their money.
+PPC campaigns also represent a reasonably low-time investment.
 Those CPC markups start to disappear when PPC fades away, so why would a digital marketing PPC-focused company try to cut down on their revenue?

 Even when these companies continue to provide poor results, many HVAC contractors stick with their existing firm because they’re scared to quit PPC.
-There are countless PPC and SEO companies that can run these ads, but very few can manage an effective organic strategy.
-Don’t be afraid to shop around for a better marketing team!
+Countless PPC and SEO companies can run these ads, but few can manage an effective organic strategy.
+So don’t be afraid to shop around for a better marketing team.

 Avoiding the Bundle Shuffle

-With bundle pricing, your digital marketing company can make it look like they’re spending money (and time) to progress your organic SEO, when they actually haven’t.
-In a recent chat with a home contractor, Nolen found a PPC-oriented firm that hadn’t even completed their client’s Google My Business profile.
-That’s a basic, mandatory task for ranking in local search, and they hadn’t even touched the listing!
+With bundle pricing, your digital marketing company can make it look like they’re spending money (and time) to progress your organic SEO when they haven’t.
+For example, in a recent chat with a home contractor, Nolen found a PPC-oriented firm that hadn’t even completed their client’s Google My Business profile.
+That’s a primary, mandatory task for ranking in local search, and they hadn’t even touched the listing!

 Avoid These Bundle Red Flags